-Dr. Ivet Bahar is a Distinguished Professor, the John K. Vries Chair, and the Founding Chair in the Department of Computational & Systems Biology at the University of Pittsburgh’s School of Medicine.
-Dr. Bahar holds several other affiliations, including Director/Principal Investigator of two NIH-funded Centers, NIGMS Biomedical Technology and Research Center on Multiscale Modeling of Biological Systems (MMBioS) and NIDA Center for Computational Drug Abuse Center (CDAR).
-She is an Associate Director at the University of Pittsburgh Drug Discovery Institute, the Founder and Executive Committee Member of Carnegie Mellon University/Pitt PhD Program in Computational Biology, and co-founder of the Computational Biomedicine and Biotechnology (CoBB) Masters degree granting program.
+Dr. Ivet Bahar is a Distinguished Professor, the John K. Vries Chair, and the Founding Chair in the Department of Computational & Systems Biology at the University of Pittsburgh School of Medicine.
+Dr. Bahar holds several other affiliations, including Director/Principal Investigator of the NIH-funded Biomedical Technology and Research Center on Multiscale Modeling of Biological Systems (MMBioS); Associate Director at the University of Pittsburgh Drug Discovery Institute; co-Founder and Executive Committee Member of Carnegie Mellon U/Pitt PhD Program in Computational Biology; and co-founder of the Computational Biomedicine and Biotechnology (CoBB) Master’s degree granting program.

 Dr. Bahar received her BS and MS degrees in Chemical Engineering from Bogazici University in Istanbul, Turkey, in 1980 and 1983, respectively, and obtained a PhD in Physical Chemistry in 1986 from Istanbul Technical University.
 During the summers of 1987-1988, she did post-doctoral research at the Institute for Polymer Science, University of Akron.

-Currently, Dr. Bahar’s research is focused on the following: 1.) multiscale dynamics of biomolecular systems, from single molecules to entire genome; 2.) molecular-to-cellular modeling and simulations of neurosignal transmission and regulation; 3.) evolution of proteins' sequence, structure, dynamics, and function and impact of mutations on biological function; 4.) elastic network models for supramolecular machinery and allostery; and 5.) computer-aided drug discovery and computational systems pharmacology.
+Currently, Dr. Bahar’s research is focused on the following: 1.) multiscale dynamics of biomolecular systems, from single molecules to entire genome; 2.) molecular-to-cellular modeling and simulations of neurosignaling; 3.) evolution of proteins sequence, structure, dynamics, and impact on function; 4.) elastic network models for supramolecular machinery and allostery; and 5.) computer-aided drug discovery and computational systems pharmacology.

-Dr. Bahar has published more than 309 publications in scientific journals and a textbook on “Protein Actions: Modeling and Simulations” (Bahar, Jernigan and Dill; Garland Publ, 2017).
-Her work is broadly cited in the literature (> 23,169 citations with an H-Index of 76).
+Dr. Bahar has published more than 300 publications in scientific journals and a textbook on “Protein Actions: Modeling and Simulations” (Bahar, Jernigan and Dill, 2017).
+Her work is broadly cited in the literature (> 26,000 citations with an H-Index of 76).
 View a list of Dr. Bahar’s publications here or here.